eruditehassan/GeospatialDataWebApp/README.md

 ---

-This documentation provides a comprehensive overview of the AI module, including data preparation, model training, and evaluation.
-For further details or questions, please refer to the specific sections or contact the maintainer.

 ## AWS Integration Documentation

 This section documents the integration of a Flask application deployed on an AWS EC2 instance, utilizing AWS Lambda for efficient processing of land cover predictions from satellite imagery.